JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The Format of the Output Spreadsheet
 ====================================

-The Excel spread sheet, which can be written by the program, contains details of the system being anaylysed, a list of the scenario settings and tables of absorption, permittivity, reflection and transmission.
+The Excel spreadsheet, which can be written by the program, contains details of the system being anaylysed, a list of the scenario settings and tables of absorption, permittivity, reflection and transmission.
-The spreedsheet is divided into different sheets;
+The spreadsheet is divided into different sheets;

 -   **Main**
         | This stores the information concerning the file that is being analysed and the program associated with the output.
 A list of the frequencies read in from the output file is given too.

 -   **Settings**
         | The information here comes from the settings tab.
-Masses, permittivities and the frequencies which will be used in subsequent calculations.
+Masses, permittivities and the frequencies that will be used in subsequent calculations.
 These frequencies can include corrections to the dynamical matrix to project out translational modes, corrections to the Born charges to ensure they sum to zero and changes to the masses of the atoms.
 Along with the frequencies the intensities, integrated absorption and absorption maximum are given.

 -   **Analysis**
         | The analysis of the vibrational modes into molecular, internal and external contributions is summarised here.